-Of course, the best feature is the dine on demand a la carte menu.
+Of course, the best feature is the dine-on-demand a la carte inflight menu.
 Eat what you like when you feel like it.
 Again, this feels like a crossover from a first-class experience.
 As we were travelling with a baby, we could easily take turns eating (while the other took care of the baby).

 The wine list included an Albert Bichot Burgundy, Villa Maria Sauvignon Blanc a 2012 Chateau Lynch-Moussas Bordeaux among many others.